rknop/SeeChange/docs/setup.md

 ## Setting up a SeeChange instance

+See [setting up a production instance](#production-instance-setup) below for trying to actually run SeeChange.
+First, though, the setup you'd need to run development instances locally on your own machine.

 ### Installing using Docker

 At the moment, some of the things below will not work if you install Docker Desktop.
 It has to do with permissions and bind-mounting system volumes; because of how Docker Desktop works, the files inside the container all end up owned as root, not as you, even if they are owned by you on your own filesystem.
 Hopefully there's a way to fix this, but in the meantime, install Docker Engine instead of Docker Desktop; instructions are here: